atick-faisal/label-studio/docs/source/guide/ml.md

 ### Delete predictions

-If you want to delete all predictions from Label Studio, you can do it using the Data Manager or the API:
+If you want to delete all predictions from Annotation Hub, you can do it using the Data Manager or the API:
 - For a specific project, select the tasks that you want to delete predictions for and select **Delete predictions** from the drop-down menu.
 - Using the API, run the following from the command line to delete the predictions for a specific project ID:
 ```